By Jennifer McDougall

 - death of a friend or family member

 If you have been experiencing increased stress lately, you may notice the adverse effects in your life, and these issues can sneak up on you.
 Still, regardless of when you finally realize you need to allow yourself a time-out, if you are reading this blog right now, that’s a clear indication you are ready to fill your emotional tank back up and feel good again.

 - Identify what is triggering your emotional stress.

-- Create and implement a plan to minimize or completely eliminate the stress that is triggered by new coping practices.
+- Create and implement a plan to minimize or completely eliminate the stress triggered by new coping practices.

-- Stock up on healthy food and beverage items to have improved eating options at home.
+- Stock up on healthy food and beverage items to improve home eating options.